xinggao1/sdc/CarND-Advanced-Lane-Lines2/README.md

 The code for this process is in the function `fitPolyline_follow()` in 8th cell of `advancedLaneFind.ipynb`
 ![alt text][image7]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculated radius of lane curvature and position of vehicle

 I did this in function `calCurv()` in 9th cell of `advancedLaneFind.ipynb`